ROCm/rocDecode/samples/videoDecodeValidation/README.md

 ## Notes

-- For best performance results, use `-m 3` (decode only) when measurements are the primary goal.
+- For best performance results, use `-t 5` (decode only) when measurements are the primary goal.
 - For output validation, use `-t 5` along with the `-o` option.
 - When using multiple threads, only thread 0 will handle file output to maximize decoder throughput.
 - The default asynchronous frame output is designed to improve VCN utilization.
 Use `-sync_output` if you need synchronous operation.